Learn more about our exciting new, WIC-approved 2-Pack Baby Food Bowls from my fellow Co-Founder Jennifer Garner!

 Nothing lights a fire like a goal dangling out there for the world to see.
 And I guess that’s ok.

-Today we are announcing that Once Upon A Farm has been WIC approved in Florida and my home state of West Virginia, feeding nearly 125,000 babies born into poverty.
-It’s been a crazy learning process and a nutty road, and we still have 48 states to go!
+Today, we are now WIC approved in Florida, Wyoming, Connecticut, Vermont, Maine and my home state of West Virginia, feeding more than 135,000 babies born into poverty.
+It’s been a crazy learning process and a nutty road, and we still have 46 states to go!
 But it’s a huge step and something that makes me very happy and proud.

 Thanks to these people and everyone working at our scrappy little company – we are helping keep our promise to help moms keep their promise, one meal at a time.